sagemath/trac_to_gh/Issue 1164.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-2.9",
-    "title": "Error in tutorial documentation about %hist", "type": "issue",
+    "title": "[with patch, with positive review] Error in tutorial documentation about %hist", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/1164",
     "user": "https://trac.sagemath.org/admin/accounts/users/ljpk"
 }
 ```
-Assignee: tba
+Assignee: @mwhansen

 In the interactive tutorial for SAGE, page "3.1 Your SAGE session", the documentation should make it clear that the %hist command does not work in the SAGE notebook, and that one cannot type in %hist and assume that it will work.
 It should also be noted that __ and _oh do not work in the notebook (although _ does).